Introduction

 - ECB for Expansion: If your manufacturing company wants to take an External Commercial Borrowing (ECB) of $10 million for expansion, FEMA provides the guidelines for eligible borrowers, permitted end-uses, the process for approvals where applicable, and the reporting requirements.

-Simplifying FEMA compliance with digital solutions
+Simplifying FEMA compliance with digital platforms

 In today's digital age, complying with FEMA doesn't have to be a headache.
 Platforms like Xflow are making it easier than ever: